Open Source VMware Alternative

 Virt-V2V

-Open-source tool that converts VMs from VMware ESXi and XEN to KVM hypervisor.
+Open-source tool to convert VMs from VMware ESXi and XEN to KVM hypervisor.
 Part of Linux libguestfs library.

 MigrateKit